-- 1. No person may permit a place to be used for an event except as provided for in this Order. - 2.
-For certainty, no person may permit a place that is subject to the Food and Liquor Serving Premises and Retail Establishments Which Sell Liquor Order to be used for an event, including private events, except as provided for in this Order. - 3.
-No person may organize or host an event except as provided for in this Order. - 4.
-No person may be present at an event except as provided for in this Order.
+- 1. No person may permit a place to be used for an event, except as provided for in this Order. - 2.
+For certainty, no person may permit a place that is subject to the Food and Liquor Serving Premises Order to be used for an event, including private events, except as provided for in this Order. - 3.
+No person may organize or host an event, except as provided for in this Order. - 4.
+No person may be present at an event, except as provided for in this Order. - 5.
+Before hosting or attending an event, a person must carry out a health check. - 6.
+A person who has not passed the health check must not host or attend an event.

-- 5. Before attending an event, a person must carry out a health check. - 6.
-A person who has not passed the health check must not attend an event.
+C. OUTSIDE EVENTS TO WHICH NO OTHER PART APPLIES

-C. OUTSIDE EVENTS TO WHICH NO OTHER PARTS APPLY
+- 1. A person may permit an outside place, other than a place that is subject to the Food and Liquor Serving Premises Order, to be used for, and a person may attend, an event with up to fifty people present, including any event staff, if the following conditions are met - a. there is sufficient space available to permit every person present to maintain a distance of two metres from every other person present, when not seated; - b. there is a chair available for every person present; - c. every person present is seated and remains in the same chair; - d. every person remains seated, except to obtain food or drink or to use washroom facilities; - e. if there is a self-serve food or drink station, - i. hand washing facilities or alcohol-based sanitizers are within easy reach of the station; - ii. signs reminding patrons to wash or sanitize their hands before touching self-serve food, drink or other items, and to maintain a two metre distance from other patrons, are posted at the self-serve station; and - iii. high touch surfaces at the station, and utensils that are used for selfserve, are frequently cleaned and sanitized;

-- 1. A person may permit a place, other than a private residence or vacation accommodation, or a place that is subject to the Food and Liquor Serving Premises and Retail Establishments Which Sell Liquor Order, to be used for, and a person may attend, an event with up to ten people present, which is held outside, if the following conditions are met - a. there is sufficient space available to permit every person present to maintain a distance of two metres from one another; - b. the persons present maintain a distance of two metres from one another when standing or sitting, unless they reside together; - c. a person who leaves an event must not be replaced by another person; - d. hand sanitation supplies are readily available; - e. the event does not move into a fully enclosed structure at the place. - 2.
-No person may permit a place to be used for, or host, an event described in section 1, unless the conditions in section 1 are met. - 3.
+- f. measures are taken to prevent congregation at food or drink stations and at washroom facilities. - g. persons present do not congregate at food or drink stations or at washroom facilities; - h. a person who leaves an event must not be replaced by another person; - i. hand sanitation supplies are readily available; - j. the persons attending the do not move into a fully enclosed structure at the place; - 2.
+No person may permit a place to be used for, or may host, an event described in section 1, unless the conditions in section 1 are met. - 3.
 No person may attend an event described in section 1, unless the conditions in section 1 are met.

-D. SUPPORT GROUP MEETINGS, CRITICAL SERVICE MEETINGS, MEALS PROVIDED FOR PEOPLE IN NEED, WEDDINGS, BAPTISMS, FUNERALS AND JEWISH DIVORCE COURT PROCEEDINGS, PROGRAMS FOR CHILDREN AND YOUTH, OCCUPATIONAL TRAINING
+D. SUPPORT GROUP MEETINGS, CRITICAL SERVICE MEETINGS, MEALS PROVIDED FOR PEOPLE IN NEED, WEDDINGS, BAPTISMS, FUNERALS AND JEWISH DIVORCE COURT PROCEEDINGS, PROGRAMS FOR CHILDREN AND YOUTH, OCCUPATIONAL TRAINING, CLASSES FOR ADULTS IN RECREATION CENTRES WHICH ARE NOT DANCE, EXERCISE OR SPORTS RELATED, AND MISCELLANEOUS GROUP MEETINGS